awvwgk/stdlib_string/doc/specs/stdlib_string_type.md

 Read a character sequence from a connected unformatted unit into the string.
 The character sequences is represented by an 64 bit signed integer record, holding the length of the following character record.

+On failure the state the read variable is undefined and implementation dependent.

 #### Syntax